apollographql/apollo-schema-reporting-preview-docs/README.md

 Welcome to our __preview documentation for Apollo Schema Reporting, a protocol and implementation for GraphQL servers to automatically report their schema to the Apollo schema registry__ .

+At Apollo, we want to make it easy to accurately track the evolution of your GraphQL schema over time.
+That's why we are previewing functionality to automatically report a schema definition from your running GraphQL server, which will be registered in your graph's version history in Apollo Graph Manager.

 This repository is meant to provide early access users with information about this new project and instructions to configure schema-reporting, along with a central place to provide feedback to the schema reporting team (open an issue!).

 ## Before you start: IMPORTANT DISCLAIMER